MicrosoftDocs/minecraft-creator/creator/Documents/MakerSeriesMakingTheGoblinChef.md

 > [!VIDEO https://www.youtube.com/embed/n13IAIpRpM4]

 In this video, Peter will start with the fundamentals of creating a new mob.
-The initial focus is using the 3D shape tools of Blockbench to focus on getting the 3D shape of the Goblin Chef just right.
+The initial focus is using the 3D shape tools of Blockbench to focus on getting the 3D form of the Goblin Chef just right.

 ## Part 2: Texturing